 Other Vitamin D Facts

-Dramatic improvements in autism spectrum have been seen with supplemental vitamin D as well (9).
+Dramatic improvements in the autism spectrum disorder have been seen with supplemental vitamin D as well.

 How Does Vitamin D Improve Quality of Life?